 Absolute measurement of F in units of ml/min/ml requires calibration of M_T in units of M_A .
-This requires measuring the magnetization signal from known volumes of tissue and blood, respectively.
-For a quantitative measure of rCBF, it may be possible to image the blood in the carotid artery.
-For cardiac perfusion, imaging of the pulmonary veins and left heart chambers is possible (see Fig. 16).
-One important caveat follows from the small separation of the blood and tissue peaks, 150 Hz at 1.5 T. With the observed T_2^ varying from 2 ms in blood to 20 ms in brain tissue, any NMR pulse that tips the magnetization of 129Xe in tissue will perturb the blood magnetization.
+This requires measuring the magnetization signal from known volumes of tissue and blood respectively.
+For quantitative measure of rCBF, it may be possible to image the blood in the carotid artery.
+For cardiac perfusion, imaging of the pulmonary veins and left heart chambers is possible (see figure 16).
+One important caveat follows from the small separation of the blood and tissue peaks, about 150 Hz at 1.5T.
+With the observed T_2^ varying from 2 ms in blood to 20 ms in brain tissue, any NMR pulse that tips the magnetization of 129Xe in tissue will perturb the blood magnetization.
 Thus M_A will come to an equilibrium value that is, in general, less than the unperturbed M_A .
-However, the perturbation can be relatively small with proper design of the pulse shape and phasing and because the rate of blood flow to the region of interest is high compared to the pulse rate $1/\tau$ (Geen and Freeman, 1991).
-Another possible complication is that the blood and tissue concentrations may not equilibrate rapidly on the time scale of the imaging experiments (about 1 s), resulting in an apparent variation of λ{RT} .
+However, the perturbation can be relatively small with proper design of the pulse shape and phasing and because the rate of blood flow to the region of interest is high compared to the pulse rate $1/\tau$ [Geen and Freeman, 1991].
+Another possible complication is that the blood and tissue concentrations may not equilibrate rapidly on the time scale of the imaging experiments (about 1 second) resulting in an apparent variation of λ{BT} .

-1. Dynamics of Laser-Polarized 129Xe in Vivo
+5.4.1 Dynamics of Laser Polarized 129Xe in vivo

-Features of the dynamics of laser-polarized 129 Xe in the lungs, body and brain of rats in vivo are shown in Fig. 20 (Swanson et al., 1999b).
-Frequency spectra collected as a function of time were used to study the dynamics of laser-polarized 129 Xe.
+Features of the dynamics of Laser Polarized 129Xe in the lungs, body and brain of rats in vivo are shown in figure 20 [Swanson et al., 1999b].
+Frequency spectra collected as a function of time were used to study the dynamics of laser polarized 129Xe.
 Qualitative interpretation suggests that the blood component builds up more quickly and saturates with respect to the lung input function, whereas the tissue component builds up more slowly due to greater tissue capacity for xenon, and falls off more slowly due to the longer intrinsic T_1 in tissue and the relatively slow wash out of xenon.
 The amplitude of the blood resonance closely follows the amplitude of the scaled gas resonance.
-The blood resonance plateaus after about 13 s of xenon delivery, but the tissue peak and the fat peak continue to grow and do not level off, even when xenon delivery is stopped at about 25 s.
+The blood resonance plateaus after about 13 s of xenon delivery, but the tissue/plasma peak and the fat peak continue to grow and do not level off, even when xenon delivery is stopped at about 25 s.

-Fig. 20.
-Dynamics of 129Xe gas, blood, and tissue resonances.
+Figure 20: Dynamics of 129Xe gas, blood, and tissue resonances.

-VI.
-Conclusions - Future Possibilities
+6 Conclusions - Future Possibilities